-They could act as marketing for your business – if you are in a prominent position, having bins branded with your name or logo could act like a mini billboard – check out how often you see bins next to main roads and imagine how many people could see your logo.
+They could act as marketing for your business.
+If you are in a prominent position, having bins branded with your name or logo could act as a mini-billboard.
+Check out how often you see bins next to main roads and imagine how many people could see your logo.

-Will decrease likelihood of being stuck in a contract – with your own bins companies may be happier to perform your services on a month to month agreement
+They will decrease the likelihood of you being stuck in a contract.
+With your own bins, companies may be happier to perform your services on a month to month agreement.

-Avoid a rental fee – many traditional waste companies charge a bin rental fee (as well as the collection fee)….. and other unexpected charges!
+You can avoid any rental fees.
+Many traditional waste companies charge a bin rental fee, as well as the collection fee… along with other unexpected charges!

-If you want nice designer bins for internal purposes – for bins inside your office – you may want really cool designs such as those provided by Ecoelegance or Methodrecycling.
+You can get nice designer bins for internal purposes.
+For bins inside your office, you may want really cool designs such as those provided by Ecoelegance or Methodrecycling.
 These can provide you with really nice internal designs.
 You will still need to organise collection of commercial garbage bins outside.

-Balanced against this – there are good reasons why you may want to just use those provided by a waste management company (like Waster):
+Despite the ups of the statements above, there are also good reasons why you may want to just use those provided by a waste management company (like Waster):

-Why pay money yourself when you can get new bins for free – a reputable waste company will provide bins in a good condition.
+Why pay money for yourself when you can get new bins for free?
+A reputable waste company will provide bins in a good condition.
 Bear in mind that bins are not cheap.
 See the Sulo website for prices.

-Who is responsible if the truck damages the bin – this can happen when the bin is being emptied – and a waste company will make you waive any compensation in this instance
+Who is responsible if the truck damages the bin?
+This can happen when the bin is being emptied.
+A waste company will make you waive any compensation in this instance.

-Some companies will just not want to service your bins – as having your own bins can make you appear “flakey” and likely to terminate a contract early.
+Some companies will just not want to service your bins.
+Having your own bins can make you appear “flakey” and likely to terminate a contract early.
 They may also want to charge you higher rates to compensate against this.

-Who will maintain the bin – as it is your property you will need to fix the bin.
+Who will maintain the bin?
+As it is, your property you will need to fix the bin if you own it.

-Conclusion: if it were me – I would take the commercial garbage bins provided by a reputable garbage company – as they would pay for them, maintain them and take responsibility if the truck damages them.
-If you look closely at your waste management contract you should avoid any major issues.
+If it were me, I would take the commercial garbage bins provided by a reputable garbage company, as they would pay for them, maintain them and take responsibility if the truck damages them.
+If you look closely at your waste management contract, you should avoid any major issues.

 See our blog on how investors favour companies who recycle.

-Plastic Garbage Bin: one of the major issues in Australian waste management is that the cost of general waste bin services is determined often by the weight of the bin.
-This is because disposal at landfill is based on the weight of rubbish dumped – not the volume.
+One of the major issues in Australian waste management is that the cost of general waste bin services is determined often by the weight of the bin.
+This is because disposal at landfill is based on the weight of rubbish dumped, not the volume.

-There has been a trend in the Australian waste collection industry (plastic garbage bins Australia) to move towards billing by weight for larger bins – i.e. such as front lift bins like 1.5m to 4.5m bins (note these larger bin sizes are sometimes referred to as dumpster bins – or even as skip bins by some people.
+There has been a trend in the Australian waste collection industry, plastic garbage bins in Australia, specifically, to move towards billing by weight for larger bins such as front lift bins ranging from 1.5m to 4.5m bins.
+Note that these larger bin sizes are sometimes referred to as dumpster bins — even as skip bins by some people.

-Whether you are using big plastic garbage bins such as 660 litre or 1100 litre bins – i.e. large plastic garbage bins on 4 wheels.
-Alternatively you could be using small plastic garbage bins such as 120 litre or 240 litre wheelie bins.
-All these bins – known as rear lift bins are all collected by the same type of rubbish truck.
+Whether you are using big plastic garbage bins such as 660-litre or 1100-litre bins – large plastic garbage bins on 4 wheels, you could be using small plastic garbage bins such as 120-litre or 240-litre wheelie bins.
+All these bins known as rear lift bins are all collected by the same type of rubbish truck.

-The driver will bring the plastic garbage bin (or plastic recycling bin) to the back of the truck – where the bin will be lifted by the plastic lid.
+The driver will bring the plastic garbage bin (or plastic recycling bin) to the back of the truck.
+There, the bin will be lifted by the plastic lid.

 This has not been common for smaller wheelie bins services sizes.
 This may all be about to change however, based on international developments.

-Waster offers low cost waste and recycling services to small and medium Aussie businesses – check out your bin options (such as general waste disposal) and prices online today by pressing the blue link above:
+Waster offers low-cost waste and recycling services to small and medium Aussie businesses.
+So, make sure to check out your bin options such as general waste disposal and prices online today by pressing the blue link above:

 Can business plastic garbage bin be charged on a per weight basis?

-Council collections in Ireland are moving to a bill by weight approach this year – to significant concern by residents.
-The issue is covered in the Irish Times newspaper which we quote below:
+Council collections in Ireland are moving to a bill by weight approach this year.
+This became a significant concern by residents.
+The issue is covered in the Irish Times newspaper, which we quote below: